Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The formula is biodegradable and reef-safe to avoid harming wildlife.
 Even the packaging is recyclable and BPA-free.

-Sun Bum offers facial sunscreen in a stick.
+Sun Bum offers facial sunscreen on a stick.
 It’s convenient to carry with you and never messy.
 The texture glides on easily and melts into the skin.

 The mineral sunscreen is based on zinc, coconut oil, avocado, meadowfoam, shea butter, and other moisturizing ingredients.

-Kiss My Face blends zinc oxide with octinoxate and octisalate for maximum protection from the sun.
+Kiss My Face blends zinc oxide with octinoxate and octisalate for maximum broad spectrum sun protection.
 They avoid oxybenzone, the culprit behind endocrine disruption in fish and die-offs on coral reefs (3).